Explore The Possibility To Upgrade Your House COMFORTABLY!

 How Loan Tenure Affect Residential Property Prices In Singapore?

-- The loan tenure to be capped at 35 years.
-This will apply to loans to both individual and non-individual borrowers, as well as refinancing loans.
+- The loan tenure capped at 35 years.
+This ruling will apply to loans to both individual and non-individual borrowers, as well as refinancing loans.

 - Loans exceeding 30 years loan tenure, or the loan period extends beyond the retirement age of 65 years, will face tighter loan-to-value (LTV) limits.